Processor design

-Processor design is a subfield of computer engineering and electronics engineering (fabrication) that deals with creating a processor, a key component of computer hardware.
+Processor design is a subfield of computer science and computer engineering (fabrication) that deals with creating a processor, a key component of computer hardware.

 The design process involves choosing an instruction set and a certain execution paradigm (e.g. VLIW or RISC) and results in a microarchitecture, which might be described in e.g. VHDL or Verilog.
 For microprocessor design, this description is then manufactured employing some of the various semiconductor device fabrication processes, resulting in a die which is bonded onto a chip carrier.
 This chip carrier is then soldered onto, or inserted into a socket on, a printed circuit board (PCB).

 The mode of operation of any processor is the execution of lists of instructions.
 Instructions typically include those to compute or manipulate data values using registers, change or retrieve values in read/write memory, perform relational tests between data values and to control program flow.

 Processor designs are often tested and validated on one or several FPGAs before sending the design of the processor to a foundry for semiconductor fabrication.

 Details

 Basics

 CPU design is divided into multiple components.
 Information is transferred through datapaths (such as ALUs and pipelines).
 These datapaths are controlled through logic by control units.
 Memory components include register files and caches to retain information, or certain actions.
 Clock circuitry maintains internal rhythms and timing through clock drivers, PLLs, and clock distribution networks.
-Pad transceiver circuitry with allows signals to be received and sent and a logic gate cell library which is used to implement the logic.
+Pad transceiver circuitry which allows signals to be received and sent and a logic gate cell library which is used to implement the logic.
+Logic gates are the foundation for processor design as they are used to implement most of the processor's components.

-CPUs designed for high-performance markets might require custom (optimized or application specific (see below)) designs for each of these items to achieve frequency, power-dissipation, and chip-area goals whereas CPUs designed for lower performance markets might lessen the implementation burden by acquiring some of these items by purchasing them as intellectual property.
+CPUs designed for high-performance markets might require custom (optimized or application-specific (see below)) designs for each of these items to achieve frequency, power-dissipation, and chip-area goals whereas CPUs designed for lower performance markets might lessen the implementation burden by acquiring some of these items by purchasing them as intellectual property.
 Control logic implementation techniques (logic synthesis using CAD tools) can be used to implement datapaths, register files, and clocks.
-Common logic styles used in CPU design include unstructured random logic, finite-state machines, microprogramming (common from 1965 to 1985), and Programmable logic arrays (common in the 1980s, no longer common).
+Common logic styles used in CPU design include unstructured random logic, finite-state machines, microprogramming (common from 1965 to 1985), and programmable logic arrays (common in the 1980s, no longer common).